 You should also be aware of whether a vapor barrier is installed beneath the slab.
 This is done in most newer homes, but in older buildings the concrete may run right up against the soil, leaving it prone to moisture penetration.
 If necessary a vapor barrier can be installed above the concrete’s surface, and then a micro topping layer can be poured over it.
 However, this may not be viable in shorter basement spaces.

-Simple Steps You Can Take To Reduce Moisture In The Basement
+Reduce Moisture In The Basement

 - Route downspouts farther from the perimeter of the house